 Once you save the name and contact information for a reference, a recommendation letter request is automatically generated via e-mail to each of your references, and notification is sent to you via email.
 The request e-mail contains instructions for submitting a letter electronically through a unique link that will attach their letter to your application.
 If your reference does not receive the e-mail, you have the option of resending it.
 Simply log back into your account, view your application and click the "Resend Request" button.
 You can also change a reference person or contact the same way.
+In addition, please have them add [email protected] and the IP address of 22.214.171.124 to their whitelist.
 It is your responsibility to notify your references of this process.
 TGen does not contact your references until you have submitted your final application.

 Tips for References

 If you have been asked to write a recommendation letter for a student applying to TGen Bioscience Leadership Academy, please review the following information.

 TGen's Bioscience Leadership Academy is a two-week bioscience program serving 20 Arizona high school students every summer.
 The intensive education and leadership program focuses on elevating students' understanding of the biosciences and precision medicine.